 “The capabilities we are creating in this building—and, more important, the world-class physicians, surgeons, researchers and staff who will work there—will help us achieve the mission we set out to do,” Ellen says, “which is to lead the country in discovery and translational research that can lead to better health for children.”

 Rothman says it all started with an integration of the hospital into Johns Hopkins Medicine in 2011.

 “I think back to the vision of the board of trustees of All Children’s Hospital,” he says.
 “About 10 years ago, they decided they wanted to make All Children’s one of the top academic children’s hospitals in the country.
 That was a bold vision to think about what was possible.”

-The architecture includes “forum stairs” designed for sitting and chatting, The Peabody restaurant intended to promote informal exchanges of ideas and other flexible and collaborative areas to facilitate interaction.
-(The Peabody, which shares ownership with Tampa’s Oxford Exchange, will open to the public on Friday.)
+The architecture includes “forum stairs” designed for sitting and chatting, The Library restaurant intended to promote informal exchanges of ideas and other flexible and collaborative areas to facilitate interaction.
+(The Library, which shares ownership with Tampa’s Oxford Exchange, will open to the public on Friday.)

 “We designed the center of the building to be collaborative space where people can meet, write on white boards on the walls and really work together,” Ellen says.
 “We were quite intentional about wanting to promote getting out of your office and interacting with colleagues.”

 The Office of Medical Education will have additional space to accommodate its expanding programs.
 Johns Hopkins All Children’s has residency programs with both the Johns Hopkins University School of Medicine and the USF Health Morsani College of Medicine along with a growing number of fellowships.

 Jennifer Arnold, M.D., M.Sc., FAAP, joined as medical director of the simulation program in 2017 and designed the building’s expansive Center for Medical Simulation and Innovative Education, which has spaces to replicate operating rooms, patient rooms and even an elevator.